SerhiiKryvoshei/window/README.md

 The modal window (class popup) should be called
 When you click on the cross or backing - disappear.

+## 5. Tabs must be implemented

+It also switches the active tab and its style. (class active) The user can click on both the inscription and the image

+## 7. Implementation of tabs

+It also switches the active tab and its style. (class after_click)

 ## 10. If the user is on the page for more than 60 seconds

 A modal window (popup) should appear.